PART 3004—ADMINISTRATIVE MATTERS

 Insert the clause at (FAR) 48 CFR 52.204–1, Approval of Contract, in each solicitation where approval to award the resulting contract is required above the contracting officer level.

-Subpart 3004.4 - Safeguarding Classified and Sensitive Information Within Industry
+Subpart 3004.4—Safeguarding Classified and Controlled Unclassified Information Within Industry

-This section implements DHS's policies for assuring the security of unclassified facilities, Information Technology (IT) resources, and sensitive information during the acquisition process and contract performance.
+This section implements DHS policies for assuring adequate security of unclassified facilities, information resources, and controlled unclassified information (CUI) during the acquisition lifecycle.

-(b) Contracting officers shall insert the basic clause at (HSAR) 48 CFR 3052.204-71, Contractor Employee Access, in solicitations and contracts when contractor employees require recurring access to Government facilities or access to sensitive information.
-Contracting officers shall insert the basic clause with its Alternate I for acquisitions requiring contractor access to IT resources.
-For acquisitions in which the contractor will not have access to IT resources, but the Department has determined contractor employee access to sensitive information or Government facilities must be limited to U.S. citizens and lawful permanent residents, the contracting officer shall insert the clause with its Alternate II.
-Neither the basic clause nor its alternates shall be used unless contractor employees will require recurring access to Government facilities or access to sensitive information.
+(a) Contracting officers shall insert the basic clause at (HSAR) 48 CFR 3052.204–71, Contractor Employee Access, in solicitations and contracts when contractor and/or subcontractor employees require recurring access to government facilities or access to CUI.
+Contracting officers shall insert the basic clause with its Alternate I for acquisitions requiring contractor access to government information resources.
+For acquisitions in which contractor and/or subcontractor employees will not have access to government information resources, but the department has determined contractor and/or subcontractor employee access to CUI or government facilities must be limited to U.S. citizens and lawful permanent residents, the contracting officer shall insert the clause with its Alternate II.
+Neither the basic clause nor its alternates shall be used unless contractor and/or subcontractor employees will require recurring access to government facilities or access to CUI.
 Neither the basic clause nor its alternates should ordinarily be used in contracts with educational institutions.